 This pair of functions enables you to address any character position in the ALPHA register.
 Both functions require that you specify a character position in the X-register.
 A positive character position indicates a position within the current ALPHA string, beginning with the leftmost non-null character as position 0, and numbering the remaining characters consecutively to the right.
-(This convention is consistent with that used by the [POSA] function in the extended functions/memory module.)
+(This convention is consistent with that used by the POSA function in the Extended Functions/Memory Module.)
 A negative character position specifies an absolute position in the ALPHA register, independent of the current contents of the register.
 The positions are counted from the right, starting with -1 as the rightmost position, and going up to -24 as the leftmost position.
-The following table summarizes how [ATOXX] and [YTOAX] interpret character position.
+The following table summarizes how ATOXX and YTOAX interpret character position.

-Character Position Character

-n >= length of string Not Valid (DATA ERROR)

-0 <= n < length of string Nth Character After Leftmost Character in String

-n = 0 Leftmost Character in String

--24 <= n < 0 Nth Character From Right End of ALPHA Register

-n < -24 Not Valid (DATA ERROR)
+Character Position Character $n \geq \text{length of string}$ Not valid (DATA ERROR). $0 \leq n < \text{length of string}$ n th character after leftmost character in string. $n = 0$ Leftmost character in string. $-24 \leq n < 0$ n th character from right end of ALPHA register. $n < -24$ Not valid (DATA ERROR).

-[ATOXX] finds the character in the position defined by the number in the X-register and returns its character code to the X-register.
+ATOXX finds the character in the position defined by the number in the X-register and returns its character code in the X-register.
 The string in the ALPHA register is unchanged.

-The reverse procedure is performed by [YTOAX]--the character corresponding to the value in Y is placed into the ALPHA register at the position indicated by the number in X. The new character replaces the original character at that position.
+The reverse procedure is performed by YTOAX - the character corresponding to the value in Y is placed into the ALPHA register at the position indicated by the number in X. The new character replaces the original character at that position.